dnsl48/gauger/README.md

 ********************************************************************************
 ```

-We have two parts of the report.
-The first part is called `Stretchy` and it contains info about stretches.
+Here we have two parts of the report.
+The first one is called `Stretchy` and contains info about stretches.
 A stretch is a part of code enclosed between two stamps.
-If we look at our example source code we'll see
+If we look at our example source we'll see
 that there are two stretches: `md5` and `sha1`.
 Each of them is a loop and is harvested three times.
-The part `Summary` shows us calculated summary for each stamp:
+The second part is called `Summary` and shows us calculated summary for each stamp:
  * `cnt` count of the stretches of the stamp
  * `sum` sum of all values of the stamp
  * `avg` average value of the stamp

 ##### Extra data

-Each sample contains an indicator that is invisible in simple cases.
+Each built-in sample contains an indicator that is invisible by default.
 However it'll be shown if we pass
 some extra data while making stamps.
 The indicator is called `Extra` and its only assignment is to keep any
-user-provided extra data that could be passed as the second argument in the method `stamp`.
+user-provided extra data that can be passed as the second argument in the method `stamp`.

 Let's take a look at the next example: